AtaraxiaMC/GHPackages-Demo/README.md

 Copy this token and save it somewhere.
 You will recieve this token from GitHub only once; if forgotten you will need to deactivate it, so keep it safe!

 ## 2. Add the workflow files to your repository
 Copy the contents of the .github folder to your repository.
-Specifically, you want to make sure that the `maven-publish.yml` workflow YAML file is in your repository in the `workflows` folder.
+Specifically, you want to make sure that the [`maven-publish.yml`](https://github.com/AtaraxiaMC/GHPackages-Demo/blob/main/.github/workflows/maven-publish.yml) workflow YAML file is in your repository in the `workflows` folder.

+Take care to modify the `java-version` property in this file to the version of the Java Development Kit (JDK) you wish to use.

 ## 3a.
 Modify your parent `pom.xml` (multi-module projects only!)
 *(skip this step if your project only contains a singular `pom.xml` file)*